 You will start your journey through the Shortcut competition with “Pear Cider and Cigarettes”, which was nominated for Academy Awards in the Best Animated Short Film category.
 The film was directed by Robert Valley and it tells a story about two young men, friends from Canada, one of whom ends up in a Chinese hospital with a serious health condition.
 Once that happens, the other one immediately travels there to help him.
 It is a film about friendship, commitment, and the most important values in life.

 The two successive films on our list have also won precious awards.
-The Golden Bear of Berlinale was awarded to “Small Town” from Portugal, directed by Diogo Costa Amarante; the BAFTA Award for a Student Film went to “Night Spinning” from Germany, directed by Yi Luo, while “Paul Is Here” from Belgium was awarded Grand Prix in the Cinéfondation section in Cannes.
+The Golden Bear of Berlinale was awarded to “Small Town” from Portugal, directed by Diogo Costa Amarante; “Night Spinning” from Germany, directed by Yi Luo, was qualified for the shortlist of the BAFTA Award for a Student Film, while “Paul Is Here” from Belgium was awarded Grand Prix in the Cinéfondation section in Cannes.